dselivanov/rsparse/cran-comments.md

 Resubmission

-- replaced backticks by single quotes, added period at the of description as suggested by CRAN team
+- added citation in description
+- added examples in all exported functions

 # Test environments